kjjankow/Hangman/README.md

 As of 20190109:
 - Developed initial game start and guessing interface.

+As of 20190110:
+- Added comments for explanation

 Plans for next rev:
 - Some error checking on guess attempts (must be 1 letter, not a number, etc)